Does Your Company Bully Customers?

 There are times and places where things get uncomfortable, I get it.
 While it’s hard, walking the high road is definitely a better approach than bullying.
 Yet, in reality, the hard bits are the temporary situations.

 The focus of this article is the planned, schemed, bully tactics that businesses use to cowarce customers.
 Those have no place in our society.
-Companies like MicroSoft that use those tactics regularly should absolutely be ashamed of themselves.
+Companies like MicroSoft and PayPal that use those tactics regularly should absolutely be ashamed of themselves.
 Part of being big is being better.
 Since “better” is not a usual descriptor of MickySoft, they have work to do.
-Honestly, we can apply that to many companies.
+Honestly, this applies to many companies.

 Yet, before we get too much into the finger pointing, now is a good time to reflect on ourselves.
 Are there ways that you, and I, use bully tactics in our business practices?
 That’s a really good question to consider.